triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

   `Vitis` installation.
 For example, it assumes that `v++` is inside Vitis's bin folder and that the lib folder containing `SPIR` builtins that kernels are linked against are in a `/lnx64/lib` directory relative to the bin folders parent.
-This can be seen and altered in `XOCC.cpp` if so desired.
-A future, aim is to allow the user to pass arguments through the compiler to assign these if the assumptions are false.
-However, in the basic 2018.3 release the standard directory structure that is assumed is correct without alterations.

 ## Debugging the SYCL implementation